hoanghapham/music-etl/README.md

 ## If the database needed to be accessed by 100+ people?

 In this case, we will need to pay extra attention to the query pattern of the users and create tables with correct distribution types to optimize the query performance, especially for JOIN operations.
+For example:
+- For fact / event tables, most likely users will want to filter by time columns, so we can choose time fields as sort keys
+- For dimension tables like songs or atists, people may want to query by certain dimensions like genre, available markets etc... so it may be a good idea to check which dimension has even data distribution and use them as DISTKEY

 # Shortcuts to run the pipeline